 Your health care proxy must be signed and dated in the presence of two witnesses.

-Your health care agent will start making decisions for you when your doctor determines that you are not able to make health care decisions for yourself.
+Your health care agent will start making decisions for you when your doctor or nurse practitioner determines that you are not able to make health care decisions for yourself.
 Beginning June 17, 2020, physician assistants will also have authority to empower a health care proxy.

 Even though you have signed this form, you have the right to make health care decisions for yourself as long as you are able to do so, and treatment cannot be given to you or stopped if you object.
 Your health care agent does not have any power to object or make decisions as long as you have the ability to do so.